-Water Level Measurement - Water elevations will be taken on all wells prior to purging and sampling.
+Water Level Measurement - The depth to water will be measured at all wells prior to purging and sampling.
 The procedure for measuring water levels in the monitoring wells is:

-- Unlock and remove well cap; - Measure water level to nearest 0.01 foot with a water level indicator (electronic); and - Decontaminate water level indicators before moving to next well.
-The tape and cable are decontaminated by washing in a bucket of potable water-biodegradable phosphate-free detergent solution, followed by a rinse with distilled water.
+- Unlock and remove well cap; - Measure water level to nearest 0.01 foot with a water level indicator (electronic); and - Decontaminate water level indicator(s) before moving to next well.
+The tape and cable will be decontaminated by washing in a bucket of potable water-biodegradable phosphate-free detergent solution, followed by a rinse with distilled or potable water.